meaganbolton/blog/_posts/2024-03-30-Glassdoor-Datascraping.md

 on their frequency (hourly or yearly).
 This transformation not only facilitates comparative analysis but also offers valuable insights into prevailing compensation structures across different job markets.

-## Exploratory Data Analysis (EDA)
-Unveiling Patterns: Armed with a refined dataset, I delved into exploratory data analysis to uncover underlying patterns and trends within the data science job market.
-Through visualizations and statistical summaries, I elucidated factors such as salary distributions, regional variations, and the relationship between employer ratings and compensation.

-Key Findings: The EDA revealed intriguing insights, including disparities in salary ranges across cities, the prevalence of hourly vs. yearly pay rates, and correlations between employer ratings and offered salaries.
-These findings serve as a testament to the multifaceted nature of the data science job landscape and offer valuable guidance to job seekers and employers alike.

 ## Conclusion
 In this blog post, I've provided a glimpse into the process of curating and analyzing a comprehensive dataset on data science